So, how long does it take for intermittent fasting to work?

 How long does it take to see weight loss results from intermittent fasting?

 Any dietary habit change will take a few weeks to show a result because that new thing you’re doing needs to settle in.
 By week 4, for instance, you’ve ironed out the glitches and hit your stride, which allows you to start working your habits with the consistency that generates progress.
-It’s frustrating but normal (and for some, it’ll take longer, so don’t be disheartened if the end of week 2 isn’t the magic moment for you!)
+It’s frustrating but normal (and for some, it’ll take longer, so don’t be disheartened if the end of week two isn’t the magic moment for you!)

 The fastest way to get where you want to go is to focus on consistency, not speed.

 That said, results are a big piece of what keeps our motivation stoked.
 So it’s not enough just to say, “Hey, intermittent faster — be patient!!”
-Luckily there are some intermittent fasting results you will see in those first few weeks (and beyond) that’ll tell you it’s working.
+Luckily, there are some intermittent fasting results you will see in those first few weeks (and beyond) that’ll tell you it’s working.
 Focusing on these whenever the scale gets stubborn and won’t budge is a great way to:

-• stay motivated to keep going
+- stay motivated to keep going

-• prove to yourself you’re doing it right
+- prove to yourself you’re doing it right

 What are some other common results to look out for?